Mnux9/JEPT/README.md

 # To fix:

+Fix the time step settings + implement user it into live.

 Get rid of the need for the temp.text file.

 Make the Prediction end time in UTC too, in local for now